 Matthew 27:50-53 – Jesus breathed his last, the temple was torn, the tombs were opened and the bodies of the saints who had fallen asleep were raised.
 After his resurrection they came out of the tombs and entered the holy city and appeared to many.
 Example of dead saints interacting with the living (cf. Matthew 17:3, the Transfiguration).

 Tobit 12:15 – “I am Raphael, one of the seven holy angels who present the prayers of the saints and enter into the presence of the glory of the Holy One.”
-If angels can hear and present prayers, why can’t the resurrected saints?
+If angels can hear and present prayers, why can’t the risen saints?
 Also, angels must hear our prayers if they present them to the Lord.

 Matthew 18:10 – “Their angels in heaven always look upon the face of my heavenly Father.”
 We have guardian angels who keep watch and report to the Father.
 By the way, this does not mean that God needs angels to report to him or to keep watch over us.
 Rather, God allows the angels to participate in his providential protection over all creation.
 Similarly, God gave Adam and Eve (and us by relation) a share in his dominion over creation.
 God does not need anyone’s help, but as a pure act of generosity flowing from infinite love, He gives us a share in his dominion.

 Romans 8:35 – “For I am sure that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”
 If death cannot separate us from the love of God, aren’t we all united to God through Christ?
 Thus, the saints in heaven can hear our prayers.